Orientation semester

 Can I apply for a place in a hall of residence?

 You can also apply for a place in a hall of residence for just one semester (6 months) via the Studierendenwerk Oberfranken.
-If you then decide to study at Coburg University of Applied Sciences, you can extend your place in a hall of residence.
-Incidentally, there is an even better chance of finding a free place in a hall of residence in the summer semester.
+If you then decide to study at Coburg University of Applied Sciences, you can extend your place in halls of residence.
+Incidentally, the chances of finding a free place in a hall of residence are even better in the summer semester.

 Can I choose modules from all degree programs?